ThiagoDiasV/ThiagoDiasV/README.md

 #### I'm Thiago

-- I'm a software engineer who loves Python programming language and Django framework.
+- I'm a software engineer who loves Python programming language, Django framework and tests.
 - Teaching code is one of my passions.
 - React is on my sight.